 That we care for other living things

-That we begin to see ourselves as catalysts to environmental change.
+That we begin to passively see ourselves as catalysts of environmental change.

 Outdoor Classroom: The outdoor classroom is a practice that supports the “no child left indoors” initiative.
 Although study upon study clearly demonstrate the benefit of play in the outdoors, fewer and fewer children are actually spending time outdoors.
 According to a study by the National Wildlife Federation, “The average American child spends just four to seven minutes in unstructured outdoor play each day and more than seven hours each day in front of an electronic screen.”